Lego’s business returns to growth after tough year

-COPENHAGEN, Denmark (AP) — Toy maker Lego says its business returned to growth last year, with revenue rising 4 percent over a difficult 2017.
+COPENHAGEN, Denmark (AP) — For Lego, the pieces are coming back together.

-The privately-held company reported Wednesday revenue of 36.4 billion kroner ($5.5 billion), with net profit increasing 3.5 percent to 8.1 billion kroner ($1.2 billion).
+The Danish toy maker said Wednesday its revenue rose 4 percent last year to 36.4 billion kroner ($5.5 billion) after a tough 2017.
+Net profit increased 3.5 percent to 8.1 billion kroner ($1.2 billion).

-CEO Niels B. Christiansen said the company has been recovering from a slump in 2017, when sales fell for the first time since 2004 from record highs.
+CEO Niels B. Christiansen said the privately-held company has been recovering from a slump in 2017, when sales fell for the first time since 2004 from record highs.
 He said the company had reached its goal “to stabilize the business.”

 Most Read Business Stories